vadikpkin/qa_diploma/README.md

 ### Before start
-To run this service u should have a prepared postgresql database.
+To run this service you should have a prepared postgresql database.
 Properties are in artifacts/application.properties

 ### How to start: